SourTarte/fantasy-storefront/README.md

 **Review Model:** Links users to products with `rating`, `comment`, and `created_at`.
 Users may only submit one review per product.

 **Cart_Item Model:** Associates products with users and tracks quantity.
 The `subtotal()` method calculates the line total for display.

+**Wishlist_Item Model:** Associated a product with a Wishlist, creating a user-curated record of desired products.

+**Wishlist Model:** Acts as a layer of seperation between Wishlist_Item and User, leaving scope open to expand functionality with multiple wish lists.

 Example:
 ```python